geodask/svelte-reactive-table/sites/docs/src/routes/docs/sorting/+page.md

 </tbody>
 ```

-No special handling is needed in your templates - the table handles transforming the rows based on the active sort state.
+No special handling needed in templates - the table automatically transforms rows based on sort state.

-## Managing Sorting State
+## Sort Control Methods

-The sorting plugin provides these intuitive methods for controlling sort behavior:
+The sorting plugin provides methods for managing sort behavior:

 ```svelte
 <script>